Lymphedema, sorting through the confusion – 7 tips to help

-There still seems to be a fair amount of confusion out there about lymphedema in general, the true risk of developing it after breast cancer surgery and also about preventative measures a patient should or should not adopt as part of their post breast cancer surgery lifestyle.
+There still seems to be a fair amount of confusion out there about lymphedema in general, the true risk of developing it during or after breast cancer treatment and also about preventative measures a patient should or should not adopt as part of her/his lifestyle.
 Things are improving, but confusion persists.

 Why is there so much confusion?

 After my bilateral mastectomy I distinctly remember being instructed to avoid having my blood pressure taken on my left arm.
 I was also told to avoid having blood drawn from that arm.
 I was to avoid these procedures from there on out due to the fact fourteen lymph nodes ended up being removed on the left side.
 However, that was it.
 I don’t remember the conversation going any further.

 As I recall, no one went on to state that I was to avoid these procedures in order to decrease my risk of developing lymphedema.
-And admittedly, before breast cancer I don’t believe I had even heard of this word/condition, so how was I to know to ask about it?
+And admittedly, before breast cancer I don’t believe I had even heard of this word/condition.

 I didn’t learn about lymphedema until later when I attended a support group meeting and a speaker gave an informative presentation about it.
 At that time I was having some issues and after carefully listening to the speaker, I decided to get things checked out.